 "Shut up, seriously?
 I thought you were kidding when you were yapping about his gorgeous brown hair that night at the bar."

 "No way, I was perfectly serious.
 I have a major major crush on him and I have a strong feeling, now that he's my thesis advisor, I might just graduate next spring.
-And now I don't want to."
+And

 "You have this crazy thing for older men Maya."